cloudfoundry-attic/bosh-notes/availability-zones.md

 1. pull out AZs configuration into their own section

 	Each availability zone specifies cloud_properties that include reference IaaS defined AZ (only placement information).
-For example on AWS it's `availability_zone` and vSphere it may be `cluster`.
+For example on AWS its `availability_zone` and vSphere it may be `cluster`.

 2. have subnets of each network define which AZ they belong